Bagpiping for weddings, events and ceremonies across Argyll, and lessons for anyone who wants to learn.

 Yes, and I love it.
 Everyone starts somewhere, and you don't need any prior music experience to begin.
 Lessons are built entirely around you and your pace, whether you're picking up the chanter for the first time or coming back to it after years away.

 Booking a piper for an event, or thinking about lessons?
-Tell me what you have in mind and I'll come back to you quickly, no obligation.
-For events, your date and location are the useful things to include.
+Tell me what you have in mind and I'll come back to you.